Russian Empire: Infrastructure

-Railways
+Rail

-After 1860, the planning and building of the railway network had far-reaching effects on the economy, culture, and ordinary life of Russia.
+After 1860, the expansion of Russian rail had far-reaching effects on the economy, culture, and ordinary life of Russia.
 The central authorities and the imperial elite made most of the key decisions, but local elites made demands for rail linkages.
 Local nobles, merchants, and entrepreneurs imagined a future of promoting their regional interests, from "locality" to "empire".
-Often they had to compete with other cities.
+Often, they had to compete with other cities.
 By envisioning their own role in a rail network they came to understand how important they were to the empire's economy.

-During the 1880s, the Russian army built two major railway lines in Central Asia.
+During the 1880s, the Russian army built two major rail lines in Central Asia.
 The Transcaucasus Railway connected the city of Batum on the Black Sea and the oil center of Baku on the Caspian Sea.
 The Trans-Caspian Railway began at Krasnovodsk on the Caspian Sea and reached Bukhara, Samarkand, and Tashkent.
-Both lines served the commercial and strategic needs of the empire, and facilitated migration.
+Both lines served the commercial and strategic needs of the empire and facilitated migration.

 Religion

 The Russian Empire's state religion was Orthodox Christianity.
 The emperor was not allowed to "profess any faith other than the Orthodox" (Article 62 of the 1906 Fundamental Laws) and was deemed "the Supreme Defender and Guardian of the dogmas of the predominant Faith and is the Keeper of the purity of the Faith and all good order within the Holy Church" (Article 64 ex supra).
 Although he made and annulled all senior ecclesiastical appointments, he did not settle questions of dogma or church teaching.
 The principal ecclesiastical authority of the Russian Church—which extended its jurisdiction over the entire territory of the empire, including the ex-Kingdom of Kartli-Kakheti—was the Most Holy Synod, the civilian Over Procurator of the Holy Synod being one of the council of ministers with wide de facto powers in ecclesiastical matters.

-The ecclesiastical heads of the national Russian Orthodox Church consisted of three metropolitans (Saint Petersburg, Moscow, Kyiv), fourteen archbishops and fifty bishops, all drawn from the ranks of the monastic (celibate) clergy.
+The ecclesiastical heads of the national Russian Orthodox Church consisted of three metropolitans (Saint Petersburg, Moscow, Kiev), fourteen archbishops and fifty bishops, all drawn from the ranks of the monastic (celibate) clergy.
 The parochial clergy had to be married when appointed, but if left widowers were not allowed to marry again; this rule continues to apply today.

 Religious policy

 All non-Orthodox religions were formally forbidden from proselytizing within the empire.
-In a policy influenced by Catherine II but solidified in the 19th century, Tsarist Russia exhibited increasing "confessionalization" pursuing top-down reorganization of the empire's faiths, also referred to as the "confessional state".
-The tsarist administration sought to arrange "orthodoxies" within Islam, Buddhism, and the Protestant faiths, which was performed by creating spiritual assemblies (in the case of Islam, Judaism, and Lutheranism), banning and declaring bishoprics (in the case of Catholicism), and arbitrating doctrinal disputes.
+In a policy influenced by Catherine II but solidified in the 19th century, Tsarist Russia exhibited increasing "confessionalization", pursuing top-down reorganization of the empire's faiths, also referred to as the "confessional state".
+The tsarist administration sought to arrange "orthodoxies" within Islam, Buddhism, and the Protestant faiths, which was performed by creating spiritual assemblies (in the case of Islam, Judaism, and Lutheranism), banning and declaring bishoprics (in the case of Roman Catholicism), and arbitrating doctrinal disputes.
 When the state lacked resources to provide a secular bureaucracy across its entire territory, guided 'reformation' of faiths provided elements of social control.